John Hinckley Jr.: Treatment

 Hinckley was confined at St. Elizabeths Hospital in Washington, D.C.
-After Hinckley was admitted, tests found that he was an "unpredictably dangerous" man who might harm himself or any third party.
-In 1983, he told Penthouse that on a normal day he would "see a therapist, answer mail, play guitar, listen to music, play pool, watch television, eat lousy food and take delicious medication".
+After being admitted, tests found that he was an "unpredictably dangerous" man who might harm himself or any third party.
+In 1983, Hinckley told Penthouse that on a normal day, he would "see a therapist, answer mail, play guitar, listen to music, play pool, watch television, eat lousy food and take delicious medication".

 Around 1986, Hinckley and the hospital began seeking various conditional releases, which required judicial authorization.
 The Reagan family frequently spoke out against these requests.
 In 1986, a judge denied Hinckley's request to be transferred to a less restrictive ward.
-In 1987, the hospital requested that Hinckley be given a 12-hour unescorted pass, allowing Hinckley to visit his parents on Easter.
+The following year, the hospital requested that Hinckley be given a 12-hour unescorted pass, allowing Hinckley to visit his parents on Easter.
 Glenn Miller, who had performed the initial evaluation of Hinckley, testified, "I do not believe he's suicidal, I do not believe he's a danger to Jodie Foster, I do not believe he's a danger to Mr. Reagan or Mr. Brady."

-But Miller also revealed that Hinckley had written to serial killer Ted Bundy, sought the address of Charles Manson, and received a letter from Manson family member Lynette Fromme.
+However, Miller also revealed that Hinckley had written to serial killer Ted Bundy, sought the address of Charles Manson, and received a letter from Manson family member Lynette Fromme.
 The hospital subsequently withdrew the request for "administrative" reasons, though it emphasized that the "clinical" assessment was unchanged.
 In 1992, Hinckley again submitted a request for additional privileges, but he later withdrew that request.
 During this period, St. Elizabeths gradually expanded Hinckley's privileges, by allowing off-site trips under custodial supervision.